 The American Express is the first PGA Tour event of the calendar year played on United States soil with the 2021 edition taking place between January 21-24.

-Formerly known as the Desert Classic, American Express take over the sponsorship this year with a strong field battling to lift the prize.
+Formerly known as the Desert Classic and most recently the CareerBuilder Challenge, American Express took over the sponsorship last year for the first time.

 The American Express History

 The Desert Classic was first created in 1960 and won by Arnold Palmer in the inaugural year.

 It has had various names since including the Bob Hope Desert Classic, Career Builder Challenge, Humana Challenge and Palm Springs Golf Classic.

 Played across three different courses, the event was previously a five day tournament.
 But it was changed to a traditional 72-hole event in 2012 with a 54-hole cut.